 Georgia Miller Union (Atlanta) Seasonal Southern cooking with wood-fired vegetables and a polished, market-driven menu.

-Maryland Chaps Pit Beef (Baltimore) A Baltimore pit-beef stop where the sandwich, sliced roast beef, and no-frills setup are the draw.
+Maryland Chaps Pit Beef (Baltimore) A Baltimore pit-beef stop where the sandwich, sliced roast beef, and no-frills setup are the main draw.

 North Carolina Lexington Barbecue (Lexington) A classic stop for chopped pork and red slaw in the state’s signature barbecue style.